 • Select a TCP segment in the Wireshark's "listing of captured-packets" window.
-Then select the menu: Statistics->TCP Stream Graph-> Time-Sequence-Graph(Stevens).
-You should see a plot that looks similar to the following plot, which was created from the captured packets in the packet trace tcp-ethereal-trace-1 in http://gaia.cs.umass.edu/wireshark-labs/wireshark-traces.zip (see earlier footnote):
+Then select the menu : Statistics→TCP Stream Graphs→Time Sequence (Stevens).
+You should see a plot that looks similar to the following one, which was created from the captured packets in the packet trace tcp-ethereal-trace-1 in http://gaia.cs.umass.edu/wireshark-labs/wireshark-traces.zip (see earlier footnote):